 - 77 genera and 328 species

-- Can be found in every color of the spectrum, but many South American species tend toward olive green.
-All have zygodactylous feet, two toes that point forward and two that point backwards.
+- Parrots can be found in every color of the spectrum, but many South American species are olive green.
+All have zygodactylous feet--two toes point forward and two point backwards.
 Most members of the parrot family also have strongly hooked beaks.

 - From 9 cm (3.6 in.) pygmy parrots to 100 cm (40 in.) hyacinth macaws